 - Internet Access is extremely limited during PorcFest.
 Roger’s offers wifi as an additional charge, but this connection quickly becomes slow as more users come online.
 Don’t expect to upload any videos during the week.

 - Paying with cryptocurrency Be sure to have some bits in your wallet before you come, along with a few pieces of silver, goldbacks, and FRNs as backup payment.
 Given the technical hurdles of limited internet access don’t rely on cryptocurrency as your sole means of payment.
 Some people have set up cryptocurrency only networks in Agora Valley in previous years, but it is unknown whether this will happen again.

 - Best days to go for family, or single person: The festival is great every day, but the crowd grows larger each day.
-Many people will arrive on the first Sunday, and more will arrive each day after that.
+Many people will arrive the weekend before PorcFest, and more will arrive each day after that.
 If you want to avoid the intense crowd plan on leaving by Friday morning.
 It’s also easier to meet people if you arrive early in the week since all the other newcomers will be looking to meet you as well. :)